andersontr15/ramda-lite/README.md

-# Minimalist version of Ramda.js
+# Minimalist version of Ramda.js under 10kb

 ### To include in project: